Do you want to automatically translate your WordPress site into other languages?

 To learn more about WPML, check out our article on creating a multilingual site.

 WPML also lets different users select different languages within the WordPress admin area.

 It’s easy to do this by going to Users » Profile and selecting your preferred language from the Language dropdown.

 Don’t forget to click the ‘Save Changes’ button at the bottom of the page.

 We hope this article helped you learn how to automatically translate WordPress.
-You may also like our article on the best translation plugins for WordPress, and our comparison of best online business phone services for virtual teams.
+You may also want to see how to translate your WooCommerce store and our expert picks for the best WordPress plugins using artificial intelligence and machine learning.